Xi Jinping: The Red Emperor - ExBulletin

 Developed over time, this consolidation of his figure was unthinkable when he came to power due to the balance between the different factions of the regime.
 In fact, the favorite of his predecessor, President Hu Jintao, was the current Prime Minister, Li Keqiang, relegated to second place and totally eclipsed by Xi.

-Power struggle after Bo Xilai corruption scandal served Xi Jinping to purge internal enemies

-Additionally, Hu Jintao’s estate has been tainted by the corruption case of Bo Xilai, the senior regime official whose wife was convicted of killing the British businessman who was helping them out. their money from China.
-With coup rumors included, such a notorious scandal sparked a power struggle at the top of the regime that Xi Jinping used to purge his internal enemies, such as former security chief Zhou Yongkang and the main commandments. of the Army. .
+Besides, Hu Jintao’s estate has been tarnished for the corruption case of Bo Xilai, the senior regime official whose wife was convicted of killing the British businessman who was helping them get their money out of China.
+With coup rumors included, such a notorious scandal sparked a power struggle at the top of the regime that Xi Jinping served to purge his internal enemies, such as former security chief Zhou Yongkang and key figures. army commands. .
 With everyone in prison and his Party faction neutralized, he amassed absolute power at the age of 68 to the surprise of locals and foreigners.

-And it is that Xi Jinping, born June 15, 1953 in Beijing, was better known for his wife, the famous singer Peng Liyuan, than for her political charisma.
+And this is it Xi Jinping, born June 15, 1953 in Beijing, was known more for his wife, the famous singer Peng Liyuan, only for his political charisma.
 In fact, he was one of the regime’s petty princes because his father, Xi Zhongxun, had fought alongside Mao Zedong in the Civil War (1945-49) and held high positions in the new Communist state.
 However, he soon discovered that power could also be very dangerous in China as his father was purged during the Cultural Revolution (1966-76) and he himself ended up working in the fields of Shaanxi province while ‘he was just a teenager.
-Before he was finally accepted into the Chinese Communist Party in 1974, his candidacy was rejected up to nine times because his father was one of millions of politicians plagued by Mao Zedong’s Cultural Revolution.

-Before he was finally accepted into the Communist Party in 1974, his candidacy was rejected up to nine times because his father was one of the millions of politicians in the grip of the Cultural Revolution.
+Before he was finally accepted into the Chinese Communist Party in 1974, his candidacy was rejected up to nine times because his father was one of the millions of political apeste who had left the Cultural Revolution of Mao Zedong.

 Graduated in chemical engineering from the prestigious Tsinghua University in 1979, as Deng Xiaoping began to open the country to capitalism, his father took advantage of the fact that he had been rehabilitated to help him climb the ranks of the regime.
 With the slogan of economic development, it has contributed to the industrialization of the coastal provinces of Fujian and Zhejiang, which house a large part of the assembly lines of the global factory with Guangzhou (Guangdong).
 Thanks to his success, in 2006 he replaced Chen Liangyu, the influential local secretary of Shanghai ousted for corruption.
 From then on, his rise was meteoric and in October 2007, on the occasion of the XVIIth Congress of the Communist Party, he joined the all-powerful Standing Committee of the Politbur, where he was already positioned as the successor to the president at the time. , Hu Jintao.
-A year later, he passed a litmus test by successfully assuming the leadership of the organization and security of the Beijing Olympics, taking the vice-presidency of China in 2008 and the Central Military Commission in 2010.
+A a year later passed a litmus test successfully managing the organization and security of the Beijing Olympics, as vice president of China in 2008 and of the Central Military Commission in 2010.

 Remarried to Peng Liyuan, a music star who belongs to the military, he has a daughter, Xi Mingze, who studied at Harvard under an assumed name.
 Pragmatic, serious and controlling, he is a big football fan and is said to be Hollywood cinema too, with a particular predilection for the House of Cards series.
-Maybe that’s why he turned his anti-corruption crusade into a political weapon to get rid of his inner enemies, but he didn’t stop his family from amassing a millionaire fortune, as revealed.
-Bloomberg in 2012.
-Information which, as could not be.
-In a way, it has been censored in China, where nothing can obscure the pristine, almost Buddhist image of Xi Jinping, the new Red Emperor.
+Maybe for this reason, made his crusade against corruption a political weapon to get rid of his internal enemies, but that did not prevent his family from amassing a millionaire fortune, as Bloomberg revealed in 2012.
+Information which, how could it be otherwise, was censored in China, where nothing can obscure the immaculate, almost Buddhist image of Xi Jinping, the new red emperor.

 Sources